Skip to main content Skip to footer

 Retail media bridges both physical and digital activation:

-• Digital environments (ecommerce sites, retailer apps, third-party search and category pages)
+• Digital environments (e-commerce sites, retailer apps, third-party search and category pages)

 What Is a Retail Media Network (RMN)?